A Probabilistic Framework for Estimating the Modal Age at Death: Probabilistic Approach for Modal Age Estimation

-It's important to note that while the individual lifetimes (trials) are assumed to be independent, the counts across age categories $ D_x $ are dependent because they sum to the fixed total $ n $.
-An increase in deaths in one age category must be offset by decreases in others to maintain the total number of deaths.
-This dependency is inherent in the multinomial distribution and is reflected in the covariance structure of the counts \citep[e.g.,][]{feller1991introduction}.
+While individual lifetimes (trials) are assumed to be independent, the counts across age categories $\bm{D}$ are dependent because they sum to the fixed total $n$.
+An increase in deaths in one category requires a decrease in others to maintain the total number of deaths, which is fixed.
+This dependency is an inherent property of the multinomial distribution and is reflected in the covariance structure of the counts \citep[e.g.,][]{feller1991introduction}.

-By modeling the death counts using the multinomial distribution, we capture the discrete and categorical nature of age-specific mortality data.
-The model accounts for the fixed total number of deaths $ n $ and incorporates the dependency of death counts across age categories due to the constraint $ D_1 + D_2 + \cdots + D_K = n $.
-Moreover, the multinomial model naturally reflects the variability in death counts arising from random fluctuations in mortality, providing a probabilistic framework for analyzing age-specific death distribution.
+By modeling death counts using the multinomial distribution, the discrete and categorical nature of age-specific mortality data is captured.
+This approach accounts for the fixed total number of deaths $n$ and incorporates the dependency among age categories due to the constraint $D_1 + D_2 + \cdots + D_K = n$.
+It also reflects variability in death counts caused by random fluctuations in mortality, providing a probabilistic framework for analyzing the distribution of age-specific deaths.